MerginMaps/docs/src/tutorials/creating-a-project-in-qgis/index.md

 	![](./qgis-project-synced.jpg)

-Synchronising changes between users and devices is a core primciple of <MainPlatformName />.
+Synchronising changes between users and devices is a core principle of <MainPlatformName />.
 When you sync a project, changes that have been made by other users and devices since you last synced are fetched and any changes you've made are pushed.

 Changes are merged safely and easily from different users, even when they edit the same feature.